DreamOrg44/tf-gcp-infra/README.md

 terraform -v

+#manually configure and enable the below apis in the console
 Gcloud console-> Apis and services-> library-> compute engine, IAM enable.

+#set up .tf file for all theinfra resources and once done run the below commands to verify if correct infra is getting created.
 Add content to main.tf file like region,project name and subnet vpc details terraform init terraform plan